OpenChain-Project/OpenChain-KWG/README.md

 OpenChain KWG is always open.

-Anyone in charge of Open Source Compliance at a Korean company that develops and distributes software can participate.
+Anyone in charge of Open Source Compliance at a Korean company or institute that develops and distributes software can participate.
 Join the Mailing List! :  [Subscribe](https://openchain-project.github.io/OpenChain-KWG/about/subscribe/)

 ## Contributing